MarcusReiners/ReadTheRoom/README.md

 - **ENTER** — start recording, **ENTER** again — stop recording
 - **Ctrl+C** — quit

 Typed messages from the web app take priority over speech: sending one interrupts an in-progress spoken reply rather than queueing behind it.
-Voice input also pauses while the chat box is focused, and entirely while the settings tab is open.
+Voice input pauses while the chat box is focused, entirely while the settings tab is open, and while the head is recentering (that move is the one servo noise loud enough to trip the mic, and it only happens when nobody is talking).

+A recording runs until `trailing_silence_s` (0.8s) of quiet, then is kept only if at least `min_voice_polls` polls across the whole recording reported voice.
+That count is **cumulative, not consecutive** — pauses inside a sentence cost nothing, while a knock never reaches the total.
+Raise `min_voice_polls` if noise gets transcribed; raise `trailing_silence_s` if you are being cut off mid-sentence.

+A failed LLM call is spoken as a short apology and deliberately **not** written to the conversation history — persisting it fed the failure back as context on every later turn.

 ## Testing hardware